savonet/liquidsoap/doc/content/harbor.md

 When using different ports with different harbor inputs, mountpoints are attributed per-port.
 Hence, there can be a harbor input with mountpoint `"foo"` on port `1356` and a harbor input with mountpoint `"foo"` on port `3567`.
-Additionaly, if an harbor source uses custom port `n` with shoutcast (ICY) source protocol enabled, shoutcast source clients should set their connection port to `n+1`.
+Additionally, if an harbor source uses custom port `n` with shoutcast (ICY) source protocol enabled, shoutcast source clients should set their connection port to `n+1`.